abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

         type: pricing_plan
       - title: Support your digital leadership
         price: ''
-        details: >
+        details: |
+          **Help your leadership be more digital.**

+           and confident about their decisions.

           Culture / how do you work to be successful

           Understanding your customers/users and  meet their needs

           We know how to deliver change in complex environments

           Prioritising business improvements, how you do procurement

-          Help your leadership be more digital and confident about their decisions.

           Continuously innovate and think digitally.

           Understand the skills you need to develop
         highlight: false